GLOBAL MARKETS-U.S. shares rise on Fed hopes; euro up on Draghi remarks

 MSCI's world equity index, which tracks 45 countries, rose 0.1 percent.

-In currency trading, the euro rebounded after ECB chief Mario Draghi moved to dispel talk that the bank was considering charging banks to deposit cash overnight in a bid to boost economic activity.
+In currencies, the euro rebounded after ECB chief Mario Draghi moved to dispel talk that the bank was considering charging banks to deposit cash overnight in a bid to boost economic activity.

 Bloomberg had reported on Wednesday the ECB might cut the deposit rate into negative territory, citing unnamed sources.